Mangul-Lab-USC/Mangul-Lab-USC.github.io/_members/liu-cecilia.md

 current_job_position: Currently Undergraduate Researcher at University of Southern California
 ---

-Cecilia Liu is an undergraduate researcher in the Mangul lab through Undergraduate Research Associates Program in the University of Southern California.
-She is currently working on her undergraduate at the University of Southern California, focusing on Quantitative Biology.
+Cecilia (Fangyun) Liu is pursuing her PhD in Computational Biology and Bioinformatics at the Dornsife College of Letters, Arts, and Sciences, University of Southern California.
+She earned her Bachelor’s degree in Quantitative Biology from University of Southern California in 2023.
+Currently, her research fields focus on RNA sequencing and metagenomics.